MementoMori15x6/15x6-sim/docs/llm-scoring-workshop.md

 Replace [SYSTEM NAME] and [TIME WINDOW] with your target (e.g., "Modern North Korea 1948–present", "Bitcoin protocol 2009–present").

-**2. Run the same prompt on 2–3 models and average for best convergence** if LLM guardrails sentitivity to Polity, start a new prompt with Score framing biological replicators eg. Ant_colony This will get the LLM to understand you are measuring thermodynamic entropy, and not narratives or ideology.
+**2. Run the same prompt on 2–3 models and average for best convergence**

+If the LLM shows guardrail sensitivity to polity scoring (e.g., refuses, sanitizes, or moralizes), start a new thread with a biological replicator example first:
+Score a generic eusocial ant colony as a biological replicator (timeless window).
+Draw from entomology sources (e.g., Hölldobler & Wilson's "The Ants").
+Highlight Rows 6–8 mutualism/competition balance for foraging efficiency.

+This helps the model understand you're measuring thermodynamic entropy dynamics (not narratives or ideology).
+Once it responds cleanly, copy the prompt style back to your polity target in the same thread or a follow-up.

 ### 3. Run & Average
 - Run the prompt 2–3 times on the same LLM, or once on 2–3 different models.